-If you are interested in United Arab Emirates and the geography of Asia our large laminated map of Asia might be just what you need.
+If you are interested in United Arab Emirates and the geography of Asia, our large laminated map of Asia might be just what you need.
 It is a large political map of Asia that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers, cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-United Arab Emirates Natural Resources: The United Arab Emirates has natural resources, which include the fossil fuel deposits of petroleum and natural gas.
+The United Arab Emirates has natural resources which include the fossil fuel deposits of petroleum and natural gas.

 The natural hazards for the United Arab Emirates include frequent dust and sand storms.

-United Arab Emirates Environmental Issues: United Arab Emirates has beach pollution from oil spills.
-Another environmental issue for this country is the lack of natural freshwater resources, which is compensated by desalination plants.
+United Arab Emirates has issues with air pollution and waste generation.
+There is also beach pollution from oil spills.
+Another problem for this country is the lack of natural freshwater resources, which is exacerbated by a rapidly growing population, although desalination plants help compensate somewhat for the lack of water.
 There are also land issues regarding desertification.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com © 2008.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
-The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources © 2008.
+The satellite image was produced using Landsat data from NASA.